Seddryck/NBi/_documentation/resultset-alteration.md

 </result-set>
 {% endhighlight %}

-Another engine supported is the [native transformations](../scalar-native-transformation) engine.
-You can use column's name (or ordinal) and variables to define the initial value and to define native transformations' parameters.
+Another engine supported is the [native transformations](../scalar-native-transformation).
+You can also use column's name or ordinal and variables, as initial value or as native transformation parameters, to define the initial value of the functions' parameters.

 {% highlight xml %}
 <result-set>